 Apparel Made Just For You!

 One thing that makes Flooded Screen Prints unique is that every shirt is hand printed in-house here in North Carolina.
-Each shirt is printed exclusively using eco-friendly inks and the fines apparel available!
+Each shirt is printed exclusively using eco-friendly inks and the finest apparel available!
 This process in combination with the highest quality threads, creates an amazingly soft product you can feel good about.
 Take a look at the FAQ's to get more information and if you are interested in working together, you can fill out the contact form below.
 Or simply download the order form and email it with any questions directly to email@example.com.

 Flooded Screen Prints has spent time developing production capabilities to form-fit the needs of our customers.
 Although technology has contributed greatly to automating the wholesale production process, there still remains an art to screen printing that we hold dear.